United States Coast and Geodetic Survey: Later 19th century and early 20th century

 The system of U.S. Navy officers and men crewing the Survey's ships that had prevailed for most of the 19th century came to an end when the appropriation law approved on June 6, 1900, provided for "all necessary employees to man and equip the vessels" instead of Navy personnel.
 The law went into effect on July 1, 1900; at that point, all Navy personnel assigned to the Survey's ships remained aboard until the first call at each ship's home port, where they transferred off, with the Survey reimbursing the Navy for their pay accrued after July 1, 1900.
 Thereafter, the Coast and Geodetic Survey operated as an entirely civilian organization until May 1917.

 In 1901, the Office of Weights and Measures was split off from the Coast and Geodetic Survey to become the separate National Bureau of Standards.
 It became the National Institute of Standards and Technology in 1988.

 In 1903, the Coast and Geodetic Survey was transferred from the Department of the Treasury to the newly created United States Department of Commerce and Labor.
-By the time of its transfer, the Survey had established suboffices at San Francisco, California, and at Manila in the Philippines and had expanded the scope of its operations to include Lake Champlain, the Pacific coast of North America from San Diego, California, to Panama, a transcontinental triangulation between the United States East and West Coasts, the Hawaiian Islands, Alaska, and "other coasts under the jurisdiction of the United States," which by then included also included the Philippines, Guam, American Samoa, and Puerto Rico.
+By the time of its transfer, the Survey had established suboffices at San Francisco, California, and at Manila in the Philippines and had expanded the scope of its operations to include Lake Champlain, the Pacific coast of North America from San Diego, California, to Panama, a transcontinental triangulation between the United States East and West Coasts, the Hawaiian Islands, Alaska, and "other coasts under the jurisdiction of the United States," which by then also included the Philippines, Guam, American Samoa, and Puerto Rico.
 In 1903, the Organization and Law of the Department of Commerce and Labor stated that from the time the Survey began scientific activities in the early 19th century it had produced "a stimulus to all educational and scientific work.
 The methods used by the Survey have been the standard for similar undertakings in the United States, and many commendations of their excellence have been received from abroad.
 The influence of the Survey in the various operations resulting from the advancing scientific activity of the country can hardly be overestimated."

 A wire-drag boat in Puerto Rico in 1921.

 In 1904, the Coast and Geodetic Survey introduced the wire-drag technique into hydrography, in which a wire attached to two ships or boats and set at a certain depth by a system of weights and buoys was dragged between two points.
 This method revolutionized hydrographic surveying, as it allowed a quicker, less laborious, and far more complete survey of an area than did the use of lead lines and sounding poles that had preceded it, and it remained in use until the late 1980s.